-Why Is Organic So Expensive?
+Why Is It So Expensive?

-Factors Contributing to Higher Organic Foods Cost
+Factors Contributing to Higher Natural Foods Cost

 Food prices in general have risen over the past few years indicating a shift in the economy that has affected all types of food industries.
-With the price of organic milk reaching $7.00 in some cities, many organic manufacturers have had to rethink the necessity in producing such a commodity which is unneeded in many American households.
+With the price of organic milk reaching $7.00 in some cities, many manufacturers have had to rethink the necessity in producing such a commodity which is unneeded in many American households.

-The Future of the Organic Food Market
+The Future of the Organic Market

 It is difficult to predict market prices and will be difficult to determine how well the organic market will do in the coming years.
 While there is still a prominent organic consumer base, this may begin to trickle off if the economy does not get back on track.